NativeScript/docs-v7/start/ns-setup-installer.md

 ![](../img/start/installer-021.png "Installation successful")

-After successful installation, the installer shows a reference to a [documentation article](https://docs.nativescript.org/tooling/android-virtual-devices) on how to setup Android Emulator.
+After successful installation, the installer shows a reference to a [documentation article](https://docs.nativescript.org/tooling/android-virtual-devices) on how to setup an Android Emulator.
 Also, a checkbox to open documentation is checked.